-*I received the Evenflo SureRide DLX for free for testing purposes from The Parenting Pod.
+*For this Evenflo Car Seat Review, I receive the SureRide DLX for free for testing purposes from The Parenting Pod.
 This post may contain affiliate links.*

 It seems most families I know have a main car, which they use daily to shuttle the kids around and spend the majority of their time in, and a second car, the one that either gets pushed to the parent who does less pick-up & drop-off, or the one that sits and only gets used “sometimes”.
 You know what I mean?